 The rise of Amazon Music Unlimited has gone hand-in-hand with the explosion in use of Amazon Echo and the Alexa digital assistant.
-It integrates seamlessly with Echo, while also working as streaming service on your phone.
+It integrates seamlessly with Echo, while also working just like any other streaming service on your phone and other devices.

 Amazon Music Unlimited vs Spotify: Prices compared